QSFT/Doradus/doradus-docker/README.md

         where --name is to give the container name and  -d is to run Doradus server in the back ground.

-        You can use $docker logs docker logs -f doradus to tail the logs of Doradus server
+        You can use $docker logs -f doradus to tail the logs of Doradus server

 2. Test